 IPIECA has been addressing biodiversity issues since 1992.
-In 2002, IPIECA formed a Biodiversity Working Group (BDWG) with the International Association of Oil and Gas Producers (OGP).
+In 2002, IPIECA formed a Biodiversity and Ecosystem Services Working Group (BESWG) with the International Association of Oil and Gas Producers (OGP).

 Biodiversity is the variability among living organisms within a given ecosystem.
 It can include not only living organisms and their complex interactions, but also interactions with the non-living aspects of their environment.
 Biodiversity is at the basis of the integrity and the effective working of ecosystems and the services they provide, and therefore can be used as a measure of their status and health.

-The Biodiversity Working Group is an international oil and gas forum working to improve the way the industry recognizes and manages biodiversity impacts, and engages with society on biodiversity conservation issues.
+The Biodiversity and Ecosystem Services Working Group is an international oil and gas forum working to improve the way the industry recognizes and manages biodiversity impacts, and engages with society on biodiversity conservation issues.

-The Biodiversity Working Group is currently working on:
+The Biodiversity and Ecosystem Services Working Group is currently working on: